-Eastern Capital Limited holds a large percentage of our outstanding capital stock and has significant influence over the outcome of corporate actions requiring shareholder approval; and such shareholder's priorities for our business may be different from other shareholders'.
+Eastern Capital Limited, holds a large percentage of our outstanding capital stock and has significant influence over the outcome of corporate actions requiring shareholder approval; and such shareholder's priorities for our business may be different from other shareholders.

-Eastern Capital Limited (Eastern Capital) has not entered into a lock-up agreement in connection with this offering.
-All of the accumulated dividends in Series B-1 non-voting preferred stock and outstanding Series B-2 voting preferred stock, representing a significant amount of our outstanding capital stock on a fully-converted basis, are held by Eastern Capital.
+Eastern Capital Limited has not entered into a Lock-Up agreement in connection with this offering.
+All of the accumulated dividends in Series B-1 nonvoting preferred stock and outstanding Series B-2 voting preferred stock, representing a significant amount of our outstanding capital stock on a fullyconverted basis, are held by Eastern Capital Limited.
 The accumulated dividends in our Series B-1 non-voting preferred stock are exchangeable for shares of Series B-2 voting preferred stock and, in March 2017, are convertible into shares of our common stock.
-Based solely on the number of shares of Series B-2 preferred stock that Eastern Capital held as of June 30, 2013, Eastern Capital has beneficial ownership of approximately twenty-one percent (21%) (calculated on an as converted to common stock basis and excluding any shares that will accrue as a dividend on the shares of Series B-2 preferred) of our voting securities based on the approximately 58,000,000 shares of common stock and Series B-2 preferred stock outstanding as of August 7, 2013.
+Based solely on the number of shares of Series B-2 Preferred Stock that Eastern Capital held as of December 31, 2012, Eastern Capital has beneficial ownership of approximately twenty-one percent (21%) (calculated on an as converted to common stock basis and excluding any shares that will accrue as a dividend on the shares of Series B-2 Preferred) of our voting securities based on the approximately fifty-eight million shares of common stock and Series B-2 Preferred Stock outstanding as of April 25, 2013.
 Furthermore, in connection with the March 2012 financing, we amended our Shareholder Rights Plan described below under "Description of Capital Stock" to allow Eastern Capital to acquire beneficial ownership of up to 49.9% of the Company's outstanding securities without being deemed an "Acquiring Person" for purposes of our Shareholder Rights Plan.
 As a result of their current ownership and their ability to acquire more of our securities, they will be able to significantly influence the outcome of any financing transaction or other matter submitted to our shareholders for approval, including the election of directors, any merger, consolidation or sale of all or substantially all of our assets or any other significant corporate transaction.
 The interests of Eastern Capital may differ from the interests of our other shareholders.
-For example, Eastern Capital could delay or prevent a change of control of the Company even if such a change of control would benefit our ot
+For example, Eastern Capital could delay or prevent a change of control of Aastrom even if such a change of control would benefit Aastr